RuiMMCHEIG/DAI-2022-SMTP/README.md

 Message contains two strings, one for the header and one for the body.

-Group contains a sender Mail, a list of receivers Mails and can contain a Message.
-Group also has a function to setup the message, also allowing to change the message.
-And finnaly there's a function sendMail() that is used to send the forged mail.
+Group contains a sender Mail and a list of receivers Mails.

 Data is read from the .config files in \\Client\\CONFIG\\.